 These foods have been identified as triggers by some headache sufferers:

-- Peanuts, peanut butter, other nuts and seeds
+- Peanuts, peanut butter, almonds, and other nuts and seeds

 - Pizza or other tomato-based products

 - Chicken livers and other organ meats, pate